Departments

 Food and Nutrition Sciences

-The Department of Food and Nutrition Sciences houses facilities which include the Modern Lab, Food Processing Lab and the Analytical Lab.
+The Department of Food and Nutrition Sciences houses facilities which include the Modern Lab, Food Processing Lab, and the Analytical Lab.
 The Modern Lab is where students learn to prepare nutritious meals and practice culinary art skills as part of practical training.
-The Food Processing Lab is used by students to process various food products such as dehydrated, frozen, fried, baked, concentrated, and canned products to mention a few.
-There is also the Analytical Lab where students learn to analyse food for parameters such as moisture, crude fats, crude proteins, fibre and ash content, and viscosity, pH and acidity.
+Students use the Food Processing Lab to process various food products such as dehydrated, frozen, fried, baked, concentrated, and canned products to mention a few.
+There is also the Analytical Lab where students learn to analyse food for parameters such as moisture, crude fats, crude proteins, fibre and ash content, and viscosity, pH, and acidity.

 Studying Food Science, Nutrition and Technology empowers an individual to make a meaningful contribution towards the country’s economy and food security through improved food preservation and the provision of safe and nutritious foods.
-The programme equips and prepares graduates for a variety of career paths and options including but not limited to Product Development; Nutrition Education; Hospitality Management.
+The programme equips and prepares graduates for a variety of career paths and options including but not limited to Product Development, Nutrition Education, and Hospitality Management.
+READ MORE

 The field of Food Science, Nutrition and Technology is multidisciplinary, which opens up a myriad of job and entrepreneurial opportunities.
 Graduates may find employment in quality, R&D, sales, marketing, and manufacturing departments in private companies or in government and parastatal organisations or they may start up their own food processing businesses and become employers.